July 25th in 80s History

 Caddyshack Premiered in Theaters

-1980 - AC/DC Released Their 7th Album, Back in Black
+1980 - AC/DC Released Their 7th Album Back in Black

 * Featuring “Back in Black” and “You Shook Me All Night Long”

-Back in Black is the 2nd Highest Selling Album of All-Time With Over 50 Million Copies Sold Worldwide
+The 2nd Highest Selling Album of All-Time With Over 50 Million Copies Sold Worldwide

 #1 Songs in America